Financial Aid Basics

 To Get Financial Aid, You Must Apply for It

-Once you complete your FAFSA, you can be considered for a RI State Grant and a federal Pell Grant.
-Note that to be considered for a RI State Grant, you must complete the FAFSA application after January 1 and before March 1.
-More information about RI state grants is at RIHEAA.
-You can learn more about federal Pell Grants at student.ed.gov.
+Once you complete your FAFSA, you can be considered for a Rhode Island State Grant and a federal Pell Grant.
+Note that to be considered for a RI State Grant, you must complete the FAFSA application after Oct.
+1 and before Feb.
+1. You can learn more about federal Pell Grants here.

-If you are a member of The College Crusade and are financially eligible, you may qualify for a College Crusade Scholarship.
-You must complete both the FAFSA and the 12th Grade Exit Information form.
-If you didn’t get this form in the mail, ask your College Crusade Advisor.
-You can also call us at 854-5500 and ask us to mail you the form.
+If you are a member of the College Crusade and are financially eligible, you may qualify for a College Crusade scholarship.
+You must complete the FAFSA.
+If you are unable to complete the FAFSA, contact your College Crusade advisor.

 Financial Aid Glossary